Planck 2015 results. XIII. Cosmological parameters: Constraints on the parameters of the base CDM cosmology from

-\paragraph{(4)} The sky coverage used in the $2013$ \camspec\ likelihood was intentionally conservative, retaining $58\,\%$ of the sky at 100\,GHz and $37.3\,\%$ of the sky at 143 and 217\,GHz.
-This was done to ensure that on the first exposure of \Planck\ cosmological results to the community, corrections for Galactic dust emission were demonstrably small and had negligible impact on cosmological parameters.
+\paragraph{(4)} The sky coverage used in the $2013$ \camspec\ likelihood was intentionally conservative, retaining effectively 49\,\% of the sky at 100\,GHz and 31\,\% of the sky at 143 and 217\,GHz.\footnote{These quantities are explicitly the apodized effective $f^{\rm eff}_{\rm sky}$, calculated as the average of the square of the apodized mask values (see Eq.~\ref{plik1}).} This was done to ensure that on the first exposure of \Planck\ cosmological results to the community, corrections for Galactic dust emission were demonstrably small and had negligible impact on cosmological parameters.
 In the 2015 analysis we make more aggressive use of the sky at each of these frequencies.
 We have also tuned the point-source masks to each frequency, rather than using a single point-source mask constructed from the union of the point source catalogues at 100, 143, 217, and 353\,GHz.
 This results in many fewer point source holes in the 2015 analysis compared to the 2013 analysis.

-\paragraph{(5)} Most of the results in this paper are derived from a revised \plik\ likelihood based on cross half-mission spectra.
+\paragraph{(5)} Most of the results in this paper are derived from a revised \plik\ likelihood, based on cross-half-mission spectra.
 The \plik\ likelihood has been modified since 2013 so that it is now similar to the \camspec\ likelihood used in {\paramsI}.
 Both likelihoods use similar approximations to compute the covariance matrices.
 The main difference is in the treatment of Galactic dust corrections in the analysis of the polarization spectra.
 The two likelihoods have been written independently and give similar (but not identical) results, as discussed further below.
 The \plik\ likelihood is discussed in \cite{planck2014-a13}.
-The \camspec\ likelihood is discussed in a separate paper \citep{EGM:2014}.
+The \camspec\ likelihood is discussed in a separate paper (Efstathiou et al.\ in preparation).

 \paragraph{(6)} We have made minor changes to the foreground modelling and to the priors on some of the foreground parameters, as discussed in Sect.~\ref{subsec:foreground} and \cite{planck2014-a13}.